blay/blay.se/edgeryders.markdown

 >
 > (Titley, 2008)

-Yet, in this precarious situation, Titley recognizes ”the new range of opportunities and possibilities many young people have in what can loosely be termed our knowledge societies”(Titley, 2008) and that there is ”[a] strong tendency towards freedom of cultural expression, creativity and individualism paves the way for young people today, who identify themselves as cultural producers and carriers of innovation and new forms of expression”(Titley, 2008).
+Yet, in this precarious situation, Titley recognizes ’’the new range of opportunities and possibilities many young people have in what can loosely be termed our knowledge societies’’(Titley, 2008) and that there is ’’a strong tendency towards freedom of cultural expression, creativity and individualism paves the way for young people today, who identify themselves as cultural producers and carriers of innovation and new forms of expression’’(Titley, 2008).

 This situation with crisis and uncertainty on the one hand and new opportunities and a new culture of participation on the other hand leads